Mission and Purpose

 Nestled in downtown Orlando, TLS provides a nurturing and educational environment for infants through eighth grade.
 Whether in our warm and cozy infant/toddler settings, home-like preschool atmosphere, vibrant elementary classrooms or pulsing middle school, our parents know we wrap our students in the loving arms of Jesus Christ.
 Our secure five-acre campus provides ample space for our state-of-the-art Child Development Center, sports field, full-size gym, science and portable technology lab, art studio, and a historic setting for our weekly chapel worship.
 Music?
 Spanish?
 We have those, too.

-Whether from a casual glance at our website, our Growing Together logo, or from a leisurely stroll through our campus, you will be convinced that Trinity is indeed Growing.
+Whether from a casual glance at our website, reading through our regular blog posts, or from a leisurely stroll through our campus, you will be convinced that Trinity is indeed growing.
 Growing at Trinity is hardly cliché, and there is evidence of real growth all around us:

 Our students are growing